lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

-In addition, since an S-HBS private key can only generate a finite number of signatures, use cases for S-HBS public keys in certificates should have a predictable range of the number of signatures that will be generated, falling safely under the maximum number of signatures that a private key can generate.
+In addition, since an S-HBS private key can only generate a finite number of signatures, use cases for S-HBS public keys in certificates should have a predictable range of the number of signatures that will be generated, falling safely below the maximum number of signatures that a private key can generate.

 Use cases where S-HBS public keys in certificates may be appropriate due to the relatively small number of signatures generated and the signer's ability